-From Star to its confluence with the Snake River the Boise River is generally a gaining reach with good stream flows, although water quality condition supports cold-water fishery only seasonally.
-This section of river supports a fair fishery for largemouth bass, smallmouth bass and channel catfish.
+From Star to its confluence with the Snake River the Boise River is generally a gaining reach with good stream flows, although water quality conditions support a cold-water fishery only seasonally.
+This section of river supports a fair fishery for introduced sport fish, including largemouth bass, smallmouth bass and channel catfish.
 The Lake Lowell fishery consists primarily of largemouth bass, smallmouth bass, yellow perch, black crappie, bullhead, bluegill, and channel catfish.